The objective of this tutorial is to provide an overview of LIEF’s API for parsing and manipulating formats.

 binary = lief.parse("C:\\Windows\\explorer.exe")

-To access the different PE headers (DosHeader
+To access the various PE headers (DosHeader, Header, and OptionalHeader):

 print(binary.dos_header)